-At September 30, 2020, the Company had a net operating loss carryforward of approximately \$3.7 million for federal and state purposes.
+At March 31, 2021, the Company had a net operating loss carryforward of approximately \$11.4 million for federal and state purposes.
 This loss will be available to offset future taxable income.
-If not used, this carryforward will begin to expire in 2029.
-The deferred tax asset relating to the operating loss carryforward has been fully reserved at September 30, 2020.
+There is no expiration of this carryforward as it was generated after December 31, 2017.
+The deferred tax asset relating to the operating loss carryforward has been fully reserved.
 The principal differences between the operating loss for income tax purposes and reporting purposes are shares issued for services and share-based compensation and a temporary difference in depreciation expense.

-Note 15 - Commitments and Contingencies
+Note 14 - Commitments and Contingencies